curso-r/auth0/README.md

 <img src="man/figures/README-myapp.png">

 - Add `http://localhost:8100` to the "Allowed Callback URLs", "Allowed Web Origins" and "Allowed Logout URLs".
-    - You can change `http://localhost:8100` to another port or the remote server you are going to deploy your shiny app.
-Just make sure that these addresses are correct.
+    - You can change `http://localhost:8100` to another port.
+- Add the remote server where you are going to deploy your shiny app to the same boxes.
+    - Just make sure that these addresses are correct.
 If you are placing your app inside a folder (e.g. https://johndoe.shinyapps.io/fooBar), don't include the folder (`fooBar`) in "Allowed Web Origins".
 - Click "Save"

 Now let's go to R!